 Skip to main content

-Pfizer, Inc. formerly Pharmacia & Upjohn, LLC
+Pharmacia & Upjohn Company, LLC

-Pfizer manufactures a variety of pharmaceutical products at these 1,300-acre facility.
-As a result of the production activities, hazardous waste is generated, stored on-site, and shipped to be treated off-site.
-In addition to the on-site generated waste, Pfizer accepts and manages wastes generated at other Pfizer locations.
-The hazardous waste managed at this facility consists primarily of spent solvents, expired or off-specification raw material, returned goods, process filter cakes, and laboratory chemicals.
-All hazardous waste stored at the facility is required to be conducted in Building 388.
+P&UC has been licensed for hazardous waste storage activities at this location since 2001.
+P&U’s license covers its hazardous waste container storage, and on-site clean-up (corrective action) activities.
+P&U manufactures a variety of pharmaceutical products at this 1,300-acre facility.
+As a result of the production activities, hazardous waste is generated, stored on-site, and shipped to be treated and disposed of off-site.
+In addition to the on-site generated waste, the facility accepts and manages wastes generated at Pfizer locations.

 Part 111, Hazardous Waste Management, of Michigan's Natural Resources and Environmental Protection Act, 1994 PA 451, as amended, and the administrative rules, and the federal Resource Conservation and Recovery Act of 1976, as amended, RCRA, and the corresponding regulations, identify the standards that must be met when handling hazardous waste management, from generation to disposal.
 These regulations specify how the facility must operate to protect human health and the environment.
 They also identify the authorities EGLE has in licensing and overseeing hazardous waste operations.